zhxie/ikago/README.md

 `-fragment size`: (Optional) Max size of the outbound packets.
 If this value is not set or set as `0`, outbound packets will not be fragmented.
 For more about MTU and fragmentation, please refer to the [Troubleshoot](https://github.com/zhxie/ikago#troubleshoot).

-`-dummy`: (Optional) Initialize a dummy TCP listener, the listener will listen on the port for routing upstream.

 `-p port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.

 `-f filters`: Filters, use comma to separate multiple filters, must not contain the server.
 A filter may an IP address, an IP port endpoint, or a port starts with a colon.
 For example, `-f 192.168.1.1,:1080`.